EIT-Pathogena/client/docs/build-csv.md

 This command generates a CSV from a given directory of fastq sample files.
 An [example](./assets/example-input.csv) of such a CSV file is given in the assets directory.
 A CSV file in this format is required to run the [pathogena upload](./upload.md) command.

-Alternatively, the [gpas-user-tools](https://github.com/GlobalPathogenAnalysisService/gpas-user-tools) repo can be cloned to create the CSV file required.

 Note: the CSV file must be located in the same directory as the sample.fastq files to be used with the upload command.